 As we all know, incognito mode is a shortcut to keep your browsing data out of the browsing history.
 For some strange reason, some of you may want to remove the incognito mode feature of google chrome.
-Chrome doesn’t offer a direct solution to turning off incognito mode.
+Latest version of Chrome doesn’t offer a direct solution to turning off incognito mode.
 For the same reason, you will have to sneak into the software innards of the computer to perform the task.

 We have got two different methods to remove incognito mode from the Google Chrome browser on your computer.
 You can check both of them from below, read both of these carefully and follow the one which you like the most.